-Following an extensive User Needs and Requirements study involving 426 participants, a pilot trial and a friendly trial of the deployment, an Action Research Cycle (ARC) trial was completed.
-This involved 23 participants over a 10-week period each with c.20 IoT sensors in their homes.
-During the ARC trial, participants each took part in two data-informed briefings which presented visualisations of their own in-home activities.
+Methods: Following a user needs and requirements study involving 426 participants, a pilot trial and a friendly trial of the deployment, an action research cycle (ARC) trial was completed.
+This involved 23 participants over a 10-week period each with ~20 IoT sensors in their homes.
+During the ARC trial, participants took part in two data-informed briefings which presented visualisations of their own in-home activities.
 The briefings also gathered training data on the accuracy of detected activities.
-Association rule mining was then used on the combination of data from sensors and participant feedback to improve the automatic detection of ADLs.
+Association rule mining was used on the combination of data from sensors and participant feedback to improve the automatic ADL detection.

-Results

-Association rule mining was used to detect a range of ADLs for each participant independently of others and was then used to detect ADLs across participants using a single set of rules for each ADL.
+Results: Association rule mining was used to detect a range of ADLs for each participant independently of others and then used to detect ADLs across participants using a single set of rules for each ADL.
 This allows additional participants to be added without the necessity of them providing training data.

-Conclusions

-Additional participants can be added to the NEX system without the necessity to re-train the system for automatic detection of the set of their activities of daily living.
+Conclusions: Additional participants can be added to the NEX system without the necessity to re-train the system for automatic detection of their ADLs.